apecloud/kubeblocks/docs/user_docs/fault_injection/dns-faults.md

 ### DNS error

-Run the command below to inject DNS faults all Pods in the default namespace, which means an error will be returned when a DNS request is sent to the specified domains.
+Run the command below to inject DNS faults into all Pods in the default namespace, which means an error will be returned when a DNS request is sent to the specified domains.

 ```bash
 kbcli fault network dns error --patterns=google.com --duration=1m